luismsgomes/qtlm/doc/ReadMe.md

 already evaluated in the current directory.

 ### Snapshots
-*Note:* snapshots are an *upcomming* feature.
-They are not yet available.
+*Note:* snapshots are under development.

 A snapshot is a bundle of current evaluations together with all information needed to recover the exact state of the current pipeline.